jhpyle/docassemble/_docs/documents.md

   through `metadata` items within an `attachment` will append or overwrite these default options.
 * `Legal-Template.rtf`: this is the template that [Pandoc] uses to generate RTF files.
+* `Legal-Template.docx`: this is the reference file that [Pandoc] uses to generate DOCX files.
 You can edit this file to change default styles, headers, and footers.

 To use your own template files, specify them using the following